Actindo-AG/Documentation/Core1Platform/UsingDocumentation/01_Navigation.md

 #### Prerequisites

-- You have opened the *Actindo Documentation* home page.
+You have opened the *Actindo Documentation* home page.
 For detailed information, see [Opening the site via the Actindo home page](#opening-the-site-via-the-actindo-home-page) or [Opening the site via the Actindo Core1 Platform](#opening-the-site-via-the-actindo-core1-platform).
-- You have opened a module/plugin documentation
+- You have opened a module/plugin documentation.

 #### Procedure